 Recovery Point Objective (RPO) — Definition

-Depending upon the set RPO committed, you will lose the data up to your set RPO.
-E.g., for RPO set at 4 hours of time interval, you will lose 4 hours of data, while 4 hours ago is the last point in time since the most recent backup.
+But how would you ensure the recovery strategies and technology once you anticipate the catastrophes?
+Here, you need a Business Continuity Plan (BCP) that sets the maximum threshold with minimum data loss during the disruption.
+Depending upon the RPO committed, you will lose the data up to your set RPO.
+For example, for an RPO set at 4 hours, you will lose 4 hours of data.
+However, 4 hours ago is the last point in time since the most recent backup.

-What is Recovery Point Objective (RPO)?
+Importance of Recovery Point Objective (RPO)

-What is the minimum backup schedule frequency;
+- What is the minimum backup schedule frequency;

-How much data can be lost after a disaster causing significant harm to the organization; and
+- How much data can be lost after a disaster causing significant harm to the organization; and

 How Does Recovery Point Objective in Azure Work?